 I personally sold my expensive San Francisco rental property for 30X annual rent ($2,740,000) in 2017 and reinvested $550,000 of the $1,800,000 in proceeds in real estate crowdfunding.

 As a busy father, I don't have the time nor the patience to manage physical real estate anymore.
 I'd much rather earn rental income passively in a much more diverse portfolio instead.

 With the Fed hiking rates and unloading their balance sheets, growth is expected to slow in the US economy.
 Therefore, I highly encourage investors to focus on real estate investments with low valuations and high net rental yields.
 Most of these investments I've found are in the heartland.

 Open An Account With Fundrise For The Long Term

 My experience investing with Fundrise has been great so far.
 I have followed them since 2015 and have watched them innovate and grow.

-With over $7 billion in assets under management, Fundrise has grown into one of the largest private real estate investing platforms.
+With an over $7 billion real estate portfolio, Fundrise has grown into one of the largest private real estate investing platforms.
 As a result, they can use their brand and capital to potentially purchase more deals at favorable prices.

-With over a 10-year track record of operation, Fundrise is here to stay for the long term.
-I’ve spoken to Ben Miller, the CEO and co-founder of Fundrise multiple times.
-I am impressed with his ability to invest prudently in various economic environments.
+Plus, with a 10-year track record of operation, Fundrise is here to stay.
+I've spoken to Ben Miller, the CEO and co-founder of Fundrise multiple times.
+I'm impressed with his ability to invest prudently in various economic environments.

 Financial Samurai is one of the largest independently-owned personal finance sites in the world.
 It was started in 2009 to help readers slice through money's mysteries.
 Sam is a 26-year financial veteran who writes from firsthand experience.
 He has invested $810,000 in private real estate since 2016.